statiagov/gesmew/guides/content/developer/core/payments.md

 If the `purchase!` route is taken and is successful, the payment is marked as `completed`.
 If it fails, it is marked as `failed`.
 If the `authorize` method is successful, the payment is transitioned to the `pending` state so that it can be manually captured later by calling the `capture!` method.
 If it is unsuccessful, it is also transitioned to the `failed` state.

 ***
-Once a payment has been saved, it also updates the order.
-This may trigger the `payment_state` to change, which would reflect the current payment state of the order.
+Once a payment has been saved, it also updates the inspection.
+This may trigger the `payment_state` to change, which would reflect the current payment state of the inspection.
 The possible states are:

-* `balance_due`: Indicates that payment is required for this order
+* `balance_due`: Indicates that payment is required for this inspection
-* `failed`: Indicates that the last payment for the order failed
+* `failed`: Indicates that the last payment for the inspection failed
-* `credit_owed`: This order has been paid for in excess of its total
+* `credit_owed`: This inspection has been paid for in excess of its total
-* `paid`: This order has been paid for in full.
+* `paid`: This inspection has been paid for in full.
 ***

 !!!
-You may want to keep tabs on the number of orders with a `payment_state` of `failed`.
-A sudden increase in the number of such orders could indicate a problem with your credit card gateway and most likely indicates a serious problem affecting customer satisfaction.
+You may want to keep tabs on the number of inspections with a `payment_state` of `failed`.
+A sudden increase in the number of such inspections could indicate a problem with your credit card gateway and most likely indicates a serious problem affecting customer satisfaction.
 You should check the latest `log_entries` for the most recent payments in the store if this is happening.
 !!!

 ### Log Entries